smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 1. Call the `getSubscriptionDetails()` function to get details of the subscription.
 You will notice that your contract is part of the consumers list and that its subscription balance is 2 LINK.

-1. On the consumer contract, run the `requestRandomWords()` function to request and receive random values.
+1. Run the `requestRandomWords()` function to request and receive random values.
 The request might take several minutes to process.
 You can track if the request is still pending by calling `pendingRequestExists().` When `pendingRequestExists()` returns `false`, that means `fulfillRandomWords()` has been called. `fulfillRandomWords()` receives random values and stores them in the contract.

 1. Read `s_randomWords` at index `0`or `1`to fetch the random values.